 People are always looking for Value for money – through their eyes

-If the buyer can not see any true value in going into a face-to-face meeting or a bricks and mortar business, they will easily stay with online.
+If the buyer can not see any true value in going into a face-to-face meeting or bricks-and-mortar business, they will easily stay online.

 Buying no matter what the product is, starts and finishes with an emotional decision even when it is based on logic!!